Going through infertility sucked. What made it worse was the insensitive comments made by others.

 - I know how you feel. <--- Usually said by a woman with regular periods who is 2-3 months into her trying to conceive journey.
 Never tell someone how you feel unless you've really been in their shoes.
 I would never say that to someone going through IVF or who's had a miscarriage because I've never experienced anything like that.

-If you say these comments to your infertile friend, I guarantee she'll want to punch you in the face.
+If you say these comments to your infertile friend, I guarantee that it won't go over well.
 But you won't know she feels this way because she's probably a sweet person and will just smile and nod in your presence, and then vent about you later to her husband.
 I've heard all of these lovely remarks and more.

 I cannot tell you what you should say to someone struggling with infertility because we're all different.
 I always appreciated a simple "I'm so sorry.
 That sucks."
 The best comment I ever received was "what can I say to you to make you feel better?"
 That question showed me my friend really cared and wanted to help.